howardpang/androiddebughelper/README.md

         }
     }
     ext {
-        //hostPackageName="com.ydq.test.demo"
-        //hookExternalBuild = true
         hostApk = "${rootDir}/test.apk"
         //hostFlavor = "audio"
         //hostLaunchActivity = "com.ydq.test.demo.MainActivity"
     }
     apply plugin: 'com.ydq.android.gradle.debug.helper'
-### 2. Set host info
+### 2. Set host information
 * Set the debug apk path to *hostApk*
 * Specify host launch activity name to *hostLaunchActivity* if your apk have multi-launch activity
 * Specify host flavor name to *hostFlavor* if your module have flavor
-### 3. The plugin will create *dummyHost* app to debug, select the *dummyHost* to run/debug, the plugin will update the classes and native library in these project to the debug apk, and install the debug apk to run/debug
+### 3. The plugin will create *dummyHost* app module to your project, select the *dummyHost* to run/debug, the plugin will update the classes and native library belong the project to the debug apk, and install the debug apk to run/debug